saintmac/vyte-api-v2-doc/docs/guides/README.md

     details: This page will help you get started with Vyte.
 You'll be up and running in a minute!
     path: getting-started
     image: api
-  - title: Use Vyte API to create and manage booking pages.
+  - title: Use Vyte API to create and manage booking pages
-    details: Create your first user and set up his Vyte Page
+    details: Create your first user and set up his Vyte Page.
     path: create-and-manage-booking-pages
     image: api-team
   - title: Scheduling API for 1-to-1 bookings